somacdivad/grinpy/README.md

 4
 ```

+Full documentation will be released soon.

-## Why does it exist?
+### Why does it exist?
 The motivation for this project is to filter a database of graphs into an ordered tree of subsets.
 The graphs in this database a relatively small (no more than 16 - 20 vertices) and in the interest of speed we have written brute
 force algorithms for finding many of the NP-hard invariants.
-This will change in the future when more efficient algorithms will be implemented.
+After beginning to work on this problem, we decided to go ahead and work on a working of GrinPy.
+After the first build, we will work on improving our algorithms.